Why Rest Periods Matter

 Recommended: 3–5 Minutes

-When training for maximal strength with heavy weights, full recovery between sets is essential.
-This allows your nervous system to recover and produce maximum force on each set.
-Research shows that 3+ minute rest periods result in greater strength gains compared to shorter rest.
+When training for maximal strength with heavy weights, longer rest periods are usually needed to keep force output high from set to set.
+Research suggests that 3+ minutes of rest tends to produce greater strength gains compared to shorter rest.

 Hypertrophy Training (6–12 reps)